al0cam/AutoMover/README.md

 ### Export and Import
+By default, if you are using some way of syncing your obsidian vaults, this doesn't provide anyting new for you.
+However, if you wish to transition your notes accross devices which aren't synced or accross vaults, this makes your life easier.

 The export and import buttons are used to export and import the settings you have set up.
 In case your device can't open a file manager for you to choose the destination and name for the file, then it will save the settings in the root folder of your vault with the name "AutoMoverSettings.json".

+**Obsidian doesn't show json files by default, so you will have to use a file manager to see the file.**
+I didn't want the file to be popping out of your notes, I don't consider it more important than your notes.

 The same goes for the import button, if your device can't open a file manager for you to choose the file to import, then it will look for the file "AutoMoverSettings.json" in the root folder of your vault.